Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Summary and Conclusions

+From a practical perspective, the proposed device is comparable to a semiconductor quantum dot (QD) in the Coulomb-blockade regime, which exhibits charge quantization due to its discrete energy spectrum and Coulomb interactions.
+However, unlike that system, the charge-quantization mechanism is inherently topological and persists even in the absence of electron interactions.
+This key distinction, also reflected in the fact that the localized quantized charge cannot be associated with specific states in the spectrum (unlike in QDs), underscores the system’s topological nature.
+Instead, charge quantization emerges here as a \textit{collective phenomenon} where all occupied states contribute.
+From a practical standpoint, the topological nature of these charges makes the device potentially more robust against disorder effects compared to QDs.

-Although building single-molecule electronic devices is certainly a real experimental challenge, we believe that the proposed device may be within reach in the near future, as there have been several recent advances in the on-surface synthesis of $\pi$-conjugated molecules\cite{Grill2007, Shen17_Frontiers_on_surface_review,Han21_Surface_assisted_fabrication_low_dimensional_carbon_nanostructures}, which can be observed and controlled with modern EBL-, AFM-, and STM-based techniques\cite{Wang19_Solitons_in_individual_PA_molecules}.
-Recent theoretical modeling also supports the possibility of designing single-molecule electronics\cite{Yao19_Unconventional_nanofabrication_supramolecular_electronics}, which could even be based on conductive polymers other than tPA\cite{cirera2020tailoring}.
+Concerning possible experimental realizations, we understand that building single-molecule electronic devices presents a challenge.
+However, we believe that the device proposed in this work may be within experimental reach in the near future.
+Significant progress has been made in the on-surface synthesis of $\pi$-conjugated molecules in recent years \cite{Grill2007, Shen17_Frontiers_on_surface_review, Han21_Surface_assisted_fabrication_low_dimensional_carbon_nanostructures}.
+Today, single molecules can be observed and manipulated using advanced atomic-force microscopy (AFM) and scanning-tunneling microscopy (STM) techniques \cite{Wang19_Solitons_in_individual_PA_molecules}.
+Additionally, nanometric circuits can now be fabricated through electron-beam and photolithography \cite{Sharma22_Evolution_in_lithography_techniques}.
+Recent theoretical models also support the feasibility of designing single-molecule electronics \cite{Yao19_Unconventional_nanofabrication_supramolecular_electronics}, particularly with conductive polymers beyond tPA \cite{cirera2020tailoring}.